Why should I choose 25 Bedford Row for an extradition barrister?

 The requested person cannot be returned to the requesting state while an appeal is outstanding.

-If the application for leave to appeal is refused on paper, our extradition barristers can advise you on the merits of renewing the application for permission at an oral hearing.
+If the application for leave to appeal is refused on paper, our extradition law barristers in London can advise you on the merits of renewing the application for permission at an oral hearing.

 It really believes in the work it does and is anxious to put up a good case for the client every time